Yograj Singh: Political career

 In 2009 Haryana Legislative Assembly election, he contested at the Panchkula constituency on the Indian National Lok Dal ticket.
 He received 16932 votes, which was 20.51% of the total votes polled.
 But he lost to Devender Kumar Bansal of Indian National Congress by 12230 votes.

 Controversies

-Yograj Singh criticised and alleged then Indian team captain MS Dhoni for spoiling his son, Yuvraj Singh's career.
+Yograj Singh criticised and alleged then Indian cricket team captain MS Dhoni for spoiling his son, Yuvraj Singh's career.
 According to Singh, due to Dhoni, Yuvraj was dropped from 2015 Cricket World Cup team.

-In 2020, Singh accused MS Dhoni for not supporting Yuvraj and 'backstabbing' him.
+In 2020, Singh accused MS Dhoni for not supporting Yuvraj and "backstabbing" him.

-In 2025, Singh also confessed in the podcast "Unfiltered by Samdish" that Singh aimed a pistol at Kapil Dev and wished to shoot him, but couldn't do so as he was with his mother.
+In 2025, Singh also confessed in the podcast Unfiltered by Samdish that Singh aimed a pistol at Kapil Dev and wished to shoot him, but couldn't do so as he was with his mother.